profjordanov/kubernetes-playground/README.md

 - ASP.NET Core 3.1 running on Kestrel as a web server for all services except the user client.
 - SignalR for the real-time notifications service.
 - Angular running on nginx for the front-end user client.

+## Application Architecture
+- Event Bus – a message queue system allowing communication between the back-end services in an asynchronous manner.
+- Identity Service – a restful API providing functionality for authentication and authorization.
+This service has its own database.
+- Dealers Service – a restful API providing functionalities for dealers to create profiles and publish car ads.
+Exposes endpoints for searching and viewing car ads.
+This service has its own database and communicates with the event bus.
+- Statistics Service – a restful API providing functionalities for storing and retrieving usage statistics – the total car ads in the system, for example.
+This service has its own database and communicates with the event bus.
+- Notifications Service – a web service, which sends notifications to the client through web sockets.
+Communicates with the event bus.
+- User Client – a front-end service, which serves a single-page application to the end-users.
+Communicates with the identity, dealers, statistics, and notifications services to receive and visualize data.
+- Admin Client – a front-end service, which is used by the business administrators.
+Communicates with the identity, dealers, and statistics services to receive and visualize data.
+- Watchdog Client – periodically calls all the other services to validate their health state and availability